yeonhwanp/crossword-extravaganza/README.md

 - **Server**: `java -cp bin:lib/parserlib.jar crossword.Server one-puzzle`
 - **Client**: `java -cp bin crossword.ClientManager localhost 4949`
   - Replace <localhost> and <4949> with IP addresses/ports respectively.
+- Add `.puzzle` files into the `puzzles` folder to load your own crossword puzzles.

 ## Game Rules
 - A player will enter a word with the syntax `TRY <WORD_ID> WORD`.
 That word is not locked into the board until it is either confirmed with a `CONFIRM <WORD_ID> WORD` or a `CHALLENGE <WORD_ID> WORD` by a different player.